-Parameters Description Private IP This is the LAN client/host IP address that the Public Port number packet will be sent to.
+Parameters Description Enable Virtua l Server Enable Virtual Server.
+Private IP This is the LAN client/host IP address that the Public Port number packet will be sent to.
 Note: You need to give your LAN PC clients a fixed/static IP address for Virtual Server to work properly.
-Private Port This is the port number (of the above Private IP host) that the below Public Port number will be changed to when the packet enters your LAN (to the LAN Server/Client IP) Type Select the port number protocol type (TCP or UDP).
-If you are unsure, then leave it to the default TCP protocol.
+Private Port This is the port number (of the above Private IP host) that the below Public Port number will be changed to when the packet enters your LAN (to the LAN Server/Client IP)

+Type Select the port number protocol type (TCP, UDP or both).
+If you are unsure, then leave it to the default both protocol.